-I am pleased to present Greater Wellington Regional Council's Proposed Long-term Council Community Plan for the region (this Plan).
+This is Greater Wellington Regional Council's Long-term Council Community Plan for the region for 2006-16.

 For some time now, Greater Wellington has had a vision of a sustainable region.
-This Plan shows how we will continue to contribute to achieving sustainability.
+Sustainability - and what it means - is the subject of international debate.
+This Plan shows how we will contribute to our concept of sustainability.
 It sets out the outcomes we are trying to achieve and our planned work programmes - as well as the cost.
 Just as importantly, it shows who we will be working with - because we cannot do it alone.
 Sustainability requires shared effort and effective working partnerships.